njukenanli/DataBase-Project-Auction-Website/Readme.md

 Other Users are able to see all the comments on a seller's items sold and the average rating of a seller's items sold.

-⚪ E8.
+√ E8.
+Item Picture

 Sellers can add pictures to the items they sell when creating auctions.

-Users can see the pictures of the items (if available) in the listing.php by clicking the items in the index page.
+Users can see the pictures of the items (if available) in the browse.php, and listing.php by clicking the items in the index page.

+√ E9 Deletion of Bids and Items

+Sellers can cancel their auctions.
+Emails would be sent to all buyers watching the cancelled item.

+Buyers can cancel their bids.
+Emails would be sent to all buyers watching the item if the highest bid changes due to cancellation.

+E10 Change Email and Password